Alternating Cable Cast on in the Round Tutorial

 IMG_2995.jpg

-Insert left hand needle knit wise into the slip knot.
-Yarn over.
+Insert left hand needle knit wise (from front to back) into the slip knot.
+Wrap yarn over left hand needle.

 IMG_2996.jpg